apify/actor-whitepaper/README.md

-# Actor Programming Model Specification [DRAFT]
+# Apify's Actor Programming Model Specification [DRAFT]

 **The new way to develop serverless microapss called _actors_ that are easy to ship to users, integrate, and build upon.
 Actors are a reincarnation of the UNIX philosophy for programs running in the cloud.**

-**Note that this document is a specification of not-yet-existing model, not a documentation of an existing implementation.
+**Note that this document is a specification of not-yet-existing framework, not a documentation of an existing implementation.
 [Learn more](#word-of-warning)**